 Helvey began videotaping the show in July, 2009, and airing these video editions of her interviews online with links on Facebook.
 Chad Johnson, then director of The Peoples Channel, saw the videos and suggested she produce her own television show, which she promptly did.

 Leery of her own skills but willing to try anything, the first episode of The Wacqueline Stern Show aired on February 20, 2010.
 The TV show airs on The Peoples Channel, in Carrboro/Chapel Hill at 11am on Tuesdays and in Durham on Durham Community Media at 4pm on Wednesdays.
 The shows are also below.

 Individual interview videos can be found online on Vimeo.
-Jackie highlights players in the area arts scene and Friday night performers at Cat's Cradle, The ArtsCenter, and other local area clubs, from all over!
-It's a fun, easy spot before performing.
+Jackie highlighted players in the area arts scene and Friday night performers at Cat's Cradle, The ArtsCenter, and other local area clubs, from all over!
+But mostly she concentrated on talent from right here in North Carolina, focusing on helping get their talent out there for the world to see.
 Her guests have actually said, "This is the only radio show I love to do."

-Wac Stern broadcasts live Fridays at 6pm from WCOM 103.5 FM, in the front of the ArtsCenter at 300 East Main in Carrboro.
+The Wacqueline Stern broadcasted live Fridays at 6pm from WCOM 103.5 FM, in the front of the ArtsCenter at 300 East Main in Carrboro.

 Before WCOM began broadcasting in 2004, Jackie was involved with fundraising efforts to get the radio station (a former bank drive-up window) off the ground, and redesigned and maintained the WCOM website for several years, taking over from original designer Chris Frank.